grey3228/siphash-2-4-pseudorandom-sequence-generator/README.md

 ```
 Generated sequence will be written into `result.txt` file in same directory.
 ## Testing generated sequence
 To test generated sequence you need to clone and install NIST Statistical Test Suite https://github.com/terrillmoore/NIST-Statistical-Test-Suite.

-For example, file `report.txt` contains results of testing 10^7 byte sequence, generated with key 0x0000000000000031.
-Amount of bit streams = 10, length of bit stream = 10^6.